kden/esp32_sunlight_sensor/README.md

 - `url`: the URL of the web service where your sensor sends data
 - `sensor_set_id`: each location, for example each area of land which will be blanketed with sensors, gets its own sensor_set_id.
 I've only tested this with simple IDs with no spaces.
-- `power_drain`: this can be "high" or "low".
-This is for experimenting with how much power it takes to keep your battery pack alive, if you use an off-the-shelf USB battery pack with automatic shutoff.  "high" means that it never turns off the WiFi.  "low" means that the WiFi turns off between sends.

 Under each sensor configuration: